Can your house really be at risk if you get into difficulties repaying something like a credit card bill?

 The main exception here is guarantor loans, where lenders such as Amigo can be very fast to take a guarantor to court for a CCJ and then they often apply for a Charging Order.
 But Amigo don’t routinely apply for Orders for Sale.

 Look at this chart showing how the number of CCJs in England and Wales has gone up since 2014.
 At the same time the number of Charging Orders has actually fallen.

 In 2014 there was about one Charging Order for every twenty CCJs.

 By 2018, this had dropped so there was only one Charging Order for every fifty CCJs.
 They are less common now than they were.

 The number of Orders for Sale is so small they wouldn’t show on that chart at all.
 In 2013 there were only 220 Orders for Sale.

 Ways to keep your house safe

-Third, if your creditor goes go to court, respond fast, do not ignore it.
-As the “what you need to do” sections above show, there are ways of contesting these applications but you have to do this.
+If your creditor goes go to court, respond fast, do not ignore it.
+There may be ways of contesting CCJs, Charging Orders and Orders for Sale that will work for you.
 If you do nothing, the creditor will get what they are applying for.